-Honey Raspberry Coffee Cake: Yeast based honey coffee cake that is filled with honey and fresh raspberries twisted and baked and topped with a honey glaze.
+This Honey Raspberry Coffee Cake is a yeast based coffee cake that is filled with honey and fresh raspberries topped with a honey glaze.

 I get it, most don’t want to turn on the oven when it’s so hot in your house.